pdaengeli/external-db-auth-reloaded/readme.txt

 === External Database Authentication Reloaded ===
 Contributors: parkerj
 Donate link: none
-Tags: authentication, login, database, ProjectPress, MSSQL, MySQL, PostgreSQL Requires at least: 3.1
+Tags: authentication, login, database, MySQL, MSSQL, PostgreSQL, SyBase, SQLite Requires at least: 3.1
 Tested up to: 4.2.2
-Stable tag: 1.2.0
+Stable tag: 1.2.1

-A plugin that allows the use of an external database (MySQL, PostgreSQL, or MSSQL) for authentication into WordPress.
-Supports various password hashing methods (include PHPass) and user role checks from the external database.
+A plugin that allows the use of an external database (MySQL, PostgreSQL, MSSQL, and more) for authentication into WordPress.

 == Description ==

-I was looking for something that would allow users to use <a href="http://projectpress.org/">ProjectPress</a> as their login source for their WordPress site.
-The External DB Authentication plugin was the answer, but it needed to accomodate PHPass.
-Therefore, new life has been breathed into an old plugin.
+*Please Note: When you update to version 1.2.1, you will need to re-enter the details on the settings page.*

-This plugin allows the use of an external MySQL, PostgreSQL, or MSSQL database for authentication into WordPress.
-It is required that you know the encryption method for the passwords stored in the external database and allows you to use MD5, SHA1, plaintext, PHPass, or enter the hash/salt method yourself.
+This External DB Authentication plugin allows the use of an external MySQL, PostgreSQL, MSSQL, Sybase, Oracle, or SQLite database for authentication into WordPress.
+It is required that you know the encryption method for the passwords stored in the external database.
+Password encryption methods include MD5, SHA1, plaintext, PHPass, or enter a custom hash/salt method.
 It disables password reset/retrieval and account creation within the WordPress system on the user-end, and it doesn't allow updating from the WordPress end back into the external authentication source.

-In addition to authentication the plugin allows you to:
+In addition to authentication, the plugin allows you to:

 * Choose additional fields, such as first name/last name and website, to be imported into WordPress.
 * Enter a custom message for users concerning logins.
 * Do user role checks from the external database: you can set the plugin to check from a specific role field and compare to a value to allow login to WordPress.

-PostgreSQL or MSSQL database authentication requires MDB2 PEAR database abstraction package and relevant database drivers.
-MySQL continues to use the built-in PHP functions.

 == Installation ==

 * Prepare your WP admin account on your external database: create an admin account in your external system.
-* If using PostgreSQL or MSSQL, install the MDB2 PEAR database abstraction package and relevant database drivers and confirm its include path.
-* Change "New User Default Role" in Settings->General, if desired, to whatever level of control you wish externally authenticated users to have.
+* Change "New User Default Role" in Settings->General, if desired, to whatever level of control you wish external authenticated users to have.
-* Upload `pp_db_auth.php` to the `/wp-content/plugins/` directory
+* Upload `external-db-auth-reloaded` folder to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress
 * Enter your external database settings in Settings->External DB settings

-= ProjecPress Users =

-In order to use ProjectPress as an external source to handle WordPress login's, please choose HASH as the encryption type.

 == Frequently Asked Questions ==